 Oh, brother!
 Now, I am a multitalented generalist, but these yammerheads want a HP-UX sysadmin; Oracle, MS SQL, MySQL DBA; Java programmer; Oracle/Java application developer; MS Windows guru/admin; Linux sysadmin; Web front end coder in HTML; web programmer; Webmaster; XML EDI documentation tech writer; Communication/Sales wizard - who needs be available immediately and willing to travel too, but is local to Silicon Valley!!
 They expect that a paragon of this magnetude is just waiting around for them to post their job?

-This posting demands "extensive" knowledge in 5 fields: Unix/Linux sysadmin, DBA with multiple databases, Java/Perl/Tcl/Tk programmer, Webmaster, and Tech Writer.
+This posting demands "extensive" knowledge in five fields: Unix/Linux sysadmin, DBA with multiple databases, Java/Perl/Tcl/Tk programmer, Webmaster, and Tech Writer.
 They probably only want to pay $50K, too.
 What really hurts is that I *almost* qualify, but I don't have solid Java or EDI knowledge.
-If they really expect lots of people out there to have all of this, then mere mortals like myself had better just accept our pathetic inadequacy, resigning ourselves to minimum wage clerk jobs at K-Mart.
+If they really expect lots of people out there to have all of this, then mere mortals like myself had better just accept our pathetic inadequacy, resigning ourselves to minimum wage clerk jobs at Walmart.

 Play Buzzword Bingo, Work for Options